lmotta/rasterlegendsensitive/README.md

 Luiz Motta

 ## Changelog
+- 2016-02-19 - Version 0.3
+Fix link to the presentation in the About broken (https://github.com/lmotta/rasterlegendsensitive/issues/1)
 - 2016-02-16 - Version 0.2
 Fixes when legend is actived and the layer was removed
 - 2016-02-15 - Version 0.1